kanatov/nextjs-e-commerce/SOLUTION.md

 If I were to do this again, I would try a combined approach.
 I'd like to see how having a URL change event listener would work with a global context and what benefits it might bring.

+Navigation buttons are the only `client` components as they need to match the url with their props to decide if they are active or not.

 #### URL Structure

 The URL represents the current state of the filters and allows users to copy and send it to others or save it for later.